yoelmatveyev/nutes/README.md

 # Current state

 A rudimentary interactive assembler indended to be used in REPL and a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), setting variables, comparison, swapping etc. allow to write simple programs.
-Examples include slow multiplication by repeated additions, Fibonacci numbers and factorial.
+Examples include slow multiplication by repeated addition, finding consequent pairs of Fibonacci numbers (one of the most natural operations in our virtual machine) and factorial.

 # Rationale